sagar1024/LearnerPro/README.md

 # LearnerPro - Academic Performance Predictor

 LearnerPro is an AI-Powered Academic Performance Predictor.
-This web application predicts the students academic result percentage based on their scores and attendance rate.
-It utilizes a multi-variable Linear Regression model trained on historical student performance data.
+This web application predicts the students academic result percentage based on their scores and attendance rate, utilizes a multi-variable regression model trained on historical student data.

 ### Features -